 My mother was the child of a U.S. Army officer raised in France.
 She met her future husband when her father was stationed in Indonesia.
 Due to their young age and different religions and ethnicities, their parents did not approve, so, as teenagers, they left for the U.S., where my brother and I were born and raised.
 After moving from the Bronx to Red Bank, NJ, my father commuted by bus to New York City to work at the United Nations as an economics researcher, cleaned laundromats at night, and ran a karate school.
 My mother worked part-time retail jobs, became a special education teacher, and completed her college degree while raising two energetic and eternally curious boys.

-Ten years later, I completed a doctorate in Educational Administration, Management, and Policy at Seton Hall and then served as an assistant superintendent for nine years.
+Ten years later, I completed a doctorate in Educational Administration, Management, and Policy at Seton Hall and then served as an assistant superintendent for eight years.
 The last six years of my career as a public school educator were in Toms River, then the largest suburban district in the state.
 While there, I led the development of a dozen new programs, including full day kindergarten, career academies, summer STEAM camps, CTE pathways, dual enrollment, and the Jersey Shore Makerfest.

 My years in the classroom, as a school and district leader, in higher ed, and in live and virtual learning spaces have provided me with a diverse, holistic, and critical perspective on education.
-My career choices have always been about having a greater impact on children’s futures, which ultimately inspired my decision to retire from public schools in 2020 to focus on the work that I believe is most important.
+My career choices have always been about having a greater impact on children’s futures, which ultimately inspired my decision to semi-retire from public schools in 2020 to focus on the work that I believe is most important.

 “Marc is that role model educators want from their mentors and coaches.”